Judge suspends Britney Spears' father as singer's estate conservator | DW | 29.09.2021

 A documentary released Friday in The New York Times alleged Jamie Spears had surveillance devices secretly installed in his daughter's bedroom to record her conversations.

-Penny had not decided whether to terminate entirely the conservatorship that also controls the singer's personal life.
+Penny had not decided whether to terminate entirely the conservatorship that also controls the singer's personal life but set another hearing for November on the issue.

 Ahead of the hearing, a street near the courthouse was closed to vehicles so about 100 Spears supporters rallied, chanting, "Hey, hey, ho, ho, the conservatorship has got to go!"